Skip to content

 Enter your details

 In short, yes.
-Whether you go for a monitored system or an un-monitored system, Wired or Wireless just by having a burglar alarm installed will be a deterrent to potential burglars.
+Opting for a monitored or unmonitored system, wired or wireless, simply installing a burglar alarm serves as a deterrent to potential burglars.

 Firstly, one of the main advantages of having an alarm and advertising that by using a siren on the outside wall or signage of your alarm system it will deter burglars from even attempting a break-in.